Loan Default in Australia: Meaning, Consequences & Best Tips

 Consequences of defaulting on a loan

-Credit score impact
+Credit report impact

-Immediate effects may include:
+Possible effects may include:

-• A noticeable reduction in your credit score
+- A reduction in credit score

 Legal considerations